What are your core principles and values?

 Conduct an Organizational Culture Assessment to define your Core Culture.
 This is the first step in strategic planning and a necessary step in implementing organizational change.

-- First of all, to build a culture of distinction, you must define the unique culture of your organization–the vital Purpose, the distinctive and enduring Philosophy, and the strategic Priorities.
+- First of all, to build a culture of distinction, you must define the unique Core Culture of your organization–the vital Purpose, the distinctive and enduring Philosophy, and the strategic Priorities.

 - Next, to build employee engagement, in addition, identify the universal Priorities to focus on and pay attention to.